New York Governor Offers Free Legal Aid to Man Facing Deportation After Pizza Delivery

-New York Governor Andrew Cuomo on Friday offered free legal aid to an undocumented man who was detained by immigration agents while delivering pizza at a Brooklyn army base last week.
+New York Governor Andrew Cuomo on Thursday offered free legal aid to an undocumented man who was detained by immigration agents while delivering pizza at a Brooklyn Army base last week.

 Cuomo has assured Pablo Villavicencio’s wife, Sandra Chica, that he will have legal counsel.